MtnBiker/historical-streets-la/ImplementationNotes.md

 As a kluge, have a link to put all lines on the map that have the popups

 2018.03.22 Added datatables to get sorting and pagination.
 Removed gems installed for pagination from Hartl. https://datatables.net/manual/options

+2020.06.06 I had moved the database to Heroku (now the master); but I want a local copy for a presentation, so should download it.
+May lead to confusion on my part.
+Also updated to ruby-2.7.0 to get past the Bundler not installed.
+Still at `gem 'rails', '~> 5.1.4'``